hossam-create/Mnbara-Platform/docs/ux/SELLER_SIDE_RULES.md

 - Your first transactions build your reputation

 How to level up:
-□ Verify your email (done)
+â–، Verify your email (done)
-□ Verify your phone
+â–، Verify your phone
-□ Complete your first transaction
-□ Maintain a good rating
+â–، Complete your first transaction â–، Maintain a good rating
 ```

 **For Restricted Actions:**